abyssDS/sfmlWiki/Source:-Draw-Rounded-Rectangle.md

 ## Summary

-This is a class for SFML 2, that provides an easy interface for rounded rectagles.
-It behaves like you're used to from other sf::Shapes.
-The class was written by [Overdrivr](https://github.com/Overdrivr).
+This is a class for SFML 2 that provides an easy interface for rounded rectangles.
+It behaves like what you're used to from other sf::Shapes.
+This class was written by [Overdrivr](https://github.com/Overdrivr).

 ## Source